 Local policies are determined by the performing test location.
 This is determined by the state in which your performing laboratory resides and where your testing is commonly performed.

-Please refer to the Limitations or Utilization Guidelines section on previous page(s) for frequency information.
+There is a frequency associated with this test.
+Please refer to the Limitations or Utilization Guidelines section on previous page(s).